ForesiteMSSP/grails-yammer-metrics/README.md

     metrics.servlet.durationUnit = "hours"

 Any value supported by ```java.util.concurrent.TimeUnit``` are valid for these values.
 Case does not matter.

+## JVM

+The metrics exposed :

+   * Attribute
+   * Buffers
+   * ClassLoader
+   * FilesDescriptor
+   * GarbageCollector
+   * Memory
+   * Threads

+This injection can be disabled in Config.groovy with :

+    application.config.metrics.jvm.enabled = false

 # Global Registries